metacpan/metacpan-cpan-extracted/distros/J/JSONAPI-Document/README.md

 View the resource document specification [here](http://jsonapi.org/format/#document-resource-objects).

-Uses [Lingua::EN::Segment](https://metacpan.org/pod/metacpan.org#pod-Lingua::EN::Segment) to set the appropriate type of the document.
-This is a bit expensive, but it ensures that your schema results source name gets hyphenated appropriately when converted into its plural form.
-The resulting type is cached into the `data_dir` to minimize the need to re-compute the document type.
+Uses `decamelize` from [Mojo::Util](https://metacpan.org/pod/metacpan.org#pod-Mojo::Util) to parse the [source\_name](https://metacpan.org/pod/DBIx::Class::ResultSource#source_name) of the DBIx::Class::Row and set the appropriate type of the document.
+This is used to ensure that your rows source name gets hyphenated appropriately when converted into its plural form.

 The following options can be given: